KRMDBS/AA_frequencies_sec_structure_template-1/README.md

 After cloning the repo, enter each numbered directory successively (01_..., 02_..., etc.) and execute the Bash driver scripts to reproduce the results.

 # Possibly more relevant information?
 After executing all steps successfully there will be results-folders in each numbered directory.
-The final visualization of the amino acid distribution
+The final visualization of the several amino acids in the different secondary structures will be located in the results-folder of directory 03_visualize
 ---
 Project authors: Katja Ruediger